Carpet-DeFi/carpet-defi-docs/docs/protocol/whitepaper.md

 - RT address: Not deployed yet

 - Initial exchange tax: 30%
+- Initial maximum extra allocation tax: 30%

 - Initial transfer tax: 30%

 - Percentage sent to BT & RT: 60% of fees to Backing (or burnt), 40% to Risk

-- BT will initially accept the following stablecoins: MIM, USDC
+- BT will initially accept the following stablecoins: MIM, USDC, FRAX, UST

-- BT will initially invest in the following low risk
+- BT will initially invest in the following low risk protocols: Yield Yak, Anchor Protocol
-  protocols: BankerJoe

 - Amount BT will initially keep liquid: 10%